shigenobu/OrangeCabinet/README.md

         };
         var server = new OcLocal(serverBinder);
         server.Start();
-        server.SendTo("0", new IPEndPoint(IPAddress.Parse("::1"), 8710));  // Send from server to some endpoint what you hope. server.WaitFor();
+        await server.SendToAsync("0", new IPEndPoint(IPAddress.Parse("::1"), 8710));  // Send from server to some endpoint what you hope. server.WaitFor();
         // ...
         server.Shutdown();